Mark070707/Software-Engineering-Portfolio/week8_project.md

 I have found that the more i use GitHub the more comfortable i am navagating the site.
 I understand the how important it is to use for a large company with many developers working as a team on the same project.

-I the large team of 16 members with no distinct manager dificult to comunicate with, there seems to be sub teams splitting and working together.
+Having a large team of 16 members with no distinct manager is dificult to comunicate with, there seems to be sub teams splitting and working together.
 I feel smaller teams of perhaps 5 would work better in this enviroment.
 Due to the disconnect on comunication with all my team members, im not exactly sure who is in my team, i think 5 people comunicate on the team discord who all work different schedules and all work at different paces.